Jaspal Rana: Awards and recognition

 At just 18 years old, Rana was honored with the Arjuna Award in 1994, India's second-highest sporting accolade, acknowledging his early achievements in shooting.

 By the age of 21, he was conferred the Padma Shri in 1997, India's fourth-highest civilian award, for his exceptional contributions to sports.

 Recognized for his excellence in coaching, Rana received the Dronacharya Award in 2020, India's highest honor for sports coaching.
 Notably, he was awarded in the same year that his protégés, Manu Bhaker and Saurabh Chaudhary, received the Arjuna Award.

+In 2025, he was awarded the Uttarakhand Gaurav Samman 2025, one of the two highest civilian awards of the State of Uttarakhand along with Late Actor & Writer Tom Alter, Late Statehood Activist Sushila Baluni, Chipko Movement Leader Late Gaura Devi, Warrior Teelu Rauteli, Entrepreneur & Social Worker Dev Raturi, and other notable personalities.